simonteozw/tp/docs/DeveloperGuide.md

 **Allow users to use mouse to click on tabs**

-_This feature is one of the most debated feature in our team._
+_This feature is one of the most debated features in our team._

 We are well aware of the module's constraints that the app must be optimized for CLI.

 Yet, 5 todo-apps have been studied by our team (macOS's reminders, Microsoft To Do, Todoist, OmniFocus) and we found all of these apps only have one way to change tabs, and it is by clicking on them.
-Although forcing users to use CLI to change tab can be easily implemented, it will make the app unintuitive to most users (except CLI guru), and hence **cannot attract new users** to change to our new app from their old apps(of which they are so used to clicking on tabs).
+Although forcing users to use CLI to change tab can be easily implemented, it will make the app unintuitive to most users (except CLI gurus), and hence **cannot attract new users** to change to our new app from their old apps(of which they are so used to clicking on tabs).

-Also, even for CLI guru, typing something like `switch CS2030` to switch to a new tab while it can be done with just a single click is not something we think they will do.
+Also, even for CLI gurus, typing something like `switch CS2030` to switch to a new tab while it can be done with just a single click is not something we think they will do.

 One last reason is that we think it's very convenient for users to use mouse to click on various different tabs in during a short period to just get a sense of upcoming tasks & lessons and related contacts to help them.
 This "fast jump between tabs" cannot be done by CLI.